 Sign-on bonuses.
 Rural healthcare facilities struggle to recruit.
 CAHs in high-shortage areas routinely offer sign-on bonuses of $10,000–$30,000 for experienced RNs.
 These bonuses typically come with 2–3 year service commitments, but for a nurse with no geographic constraint, they are a meaningful compensation element.
 See nursing sign-on bonuses for how to evaluate and negotiate these.

 Loan forgiveness programs.
-This is where the CAH financial case becomes genuinely compelling for nurses with significant student debt.
+This is where the CAH financial case becomes especially compelling for nurses with significant student debt.
 Several federal programs target healthcare workers in shortage areas:

-• NURSE Corps Loan Repayment Program: Covers 60% of outstanding nursing education loans for 2 years of service at a Critical Shortage Facility, with an optional third year covering 25% more.
+- Nurse Corps Loan Repayment Program: This is the program that matters for staff RNs.
+It covers 60% of outstanding nursing education loans for 2 years of service at a Critical Shortage Facility, with an optional third year covering an additional 25% of the original balance.
+Registered nurses, advanced practice registered nurses, and nursing faculty are all eligible.

 See nurse student loan forgiveness for complete eligibility requirements on each program.